inferno-framework/inferno-reference-server/README.md

 The tokens are currently saved in memory, so if the reference server is restarted, all existing tokens will be invalid

-## Running Read-Only Mode
+## Running Read-Write Mode

 By default, the Dockerized server runs in read-only mode – meaning, operations modifying the state of the server are not supported.
 For example, requests to CREATE, UPDATE, or DELETE a resource will receive a `405 Method Not Allowed` error.
 To adjust this while running Docker, change the `READ_ONLY` environment variable to `false` in `./docker-compose.yml`.
-If running without Docker, the default mode is _not_ read-only.
-To activate read-only, run `mvn jetty:run -DREAD_ONLY=true` when starting the server.
+If running without Docker, , run `mvn jetty:run -DREAD_ONLY=false` when starting the server.

 ## Running Tests